ComPass: Contrastive Learning for Automated Patch Correctness Assessment in Program Repair

-In the literature, a variety of source code augmentation operators are designed based on manual summarization.
-On top of the state-of-the-art rule-based program transformation approach SPAT~\citep{yu2022data}, we manually inspect all transformation operators, such as local variable renaming and variable declaration merging.
-Table~\ref{tab:operators} presents the transformation rules utilized in \toolname{} and their corresponding descriptions.
-It is worth noting that some transformation rules may not generate augmented data for some code snippets as each rule is suitable to specific code structures. \revise{ For example, transformation rules such as \texttt{For2While} are only applicable to code snippets containing \texttt{for} loops, and therefore cannot be applied to code without such structures. } In this work, we apply all transformation rules to all code snippets to generate as much augmented code as possible.
-During pre-training, we construct a code corpus of unlabeled \codenum{} code snippets and then use code transformation rules for data augmentation, generating a total of \newcodenum{} augmented code.
+\newrevise{Since each rule targets specific syntactic patterns, not all rules are applicable to every code snippet.} \revise{For example, transformation rules such as \texttt{For2While} are only applicable to code snippets containing \texttt{for} loops, and therefore cannot be applied to code without such structures.} \newrevise{When a rule is not applicable to a given code snippet, it is simply skipped without generating any output, thus introducing neither noise nor invalid samples into the augmented dataset.
+In this work, we apply all transformation rules to all code snippets and retain the full rule set rather than pruning inapplicable ones.
+This design is motivated by two considerations: (1) inapplicable rules are automatically skipped with negligible computational overhead, so retaining them does not introduce any adverse effects; and (2) different rules complement each other in covering different code structures, and their combined application maximizes the overall diversity of augmented data across the entire corpus.} During pre-training, we construct a code corpus of unlabeled \codenum{} code snippets and then use code transformation rules for data augmentation, generating a total of \newcodenum{} augmented code.
 During fine-tuning, we construct a code corpus of \patchnum{} labeled patches and obtain a total of augmented \newpatchnum{} patches.
 Details of constructed datasets are discussed in Section~\ref{sec:dataset}.